Matthew-HMS/Patrol-night-light/README.md

 ## Overview

 This is a simple project to demonstrate how to use the Raspberry Pi 4 to control LED nights and using facial recognition to identify the person in front of the camera.
 The whole project is controlled by Line chatbot.
 It will send messages to the user if there are any visitors (recognized).
-The user can also control the LED lights by sending messages to the chatbot.
 When there's a stranger (unrecognized), the buzzer will be triggered and the user will receive a message from the chatbot.
+The user can control the whole system by sending messages to the chatbot.

 ## Demo Video